 Peacebuilding and reconciliation in South Sudan

-Methodologically, our partners rely on the principle of training the trainers: They are taught in courses with the goal of passing on their knowledge and skills in order to reach ever growing circles of the population.
+Methodologically, our partners rely on the principle of the "training the trainers": They are taught in courses to pass on their knowledge and skills in order to reach everyone of the population.
 The training modules include nonviolent conflict resolution and pathways to reconciliation.
 Participants are encouraged to conduct themselves in a manner conducive to reconciliation.

-Setting up international, national, and regional peace and advocacy initiatives.
+• Setting up international, national, and regional peace and advocacy initiatives.

-Leadership training for women and youth.
+• Leadership training for women and youth.

 • Setting up structures that make it possible to pursue peace building at national and regional levels.

 • “Peace Missions": Visiting diaspora and visits in communities in the country to raise solidarity